 - The dietary fiber in cloves will also help keep your digestion smooth and regulates your bowel movements.
 When you are pregnant, constipation is a common problem.
 Including clove in your main dishes will help alleviate any constipation or digestive problems.

-- The vitamin C and K in cloves will add to your overall health and also prevent you from contracting cold and flu, another health condition that is common when you are pregnant.
+- The vitamin C and K in cloves will add to your overall respiratory health and also prevent you from contracting cold and flu, another health condition that is common when you are pregnant.

 - Cloves contain a high amount of omega-3 fatty acids.
 The fatty acids help promote your unborn baby’s brain development.
 It keeps your baby’s nervous system healthy and lets it develop normally.